- Household uses

 A variety of accurate and reliable mercury-free fever thermometers are available at your local pharmacy.
-The most similar alternatives to mercury fever thermometers are battery and solar powered digital thermometers.
-These are alike in both price and use.
+The most similar alternatives to mercury fever thermometers are battery- and solar-powered digital thermometers.
+These are similar to mercury thermometers in both price and use.
 These can all be used orally, rectally, or in the armpit.
 You should choose a thermometer that is easy to use and read.

-If you are choosing a battery powered digital thermometer, choose one that contains a replaceable battery.
+If you are choosing a battery-powered digital thermometer, choose one that contains a replaceable battery.
 Some of these thermometers do not have replaceable batteries.
-The battery is a button cell battery and may contain a small amount of mercury, so it should be recycled with a hazardous waste collection program.
-You can use Earth911's Recycling Locator Exit to find a mercury recycling center near you.
+The battery is a button-cell battery and may contain a small amount of mercury, so it should be recycled with a hazardous waste collection program.
+You can use Earth911's Recycling Locator to find a mercury recycling center near you.

 If you break a thermometer while using it or if you improperly dispose of it, the thermometer will release mercury vapors that are harmful to human and ecological health.